ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/operation.md

 When operation executes successfully, all the card data content is erased along with the current password.

-\note
+> **Note**
-It is possible to set password and lock the card in a single step:
+>

-- define set password and lock the card operation by setting member `.flags` to (\ref FS_DEVICE_SET_PASSWORD | \ref FS_DEVICE_LOCK_UNLOCK)
+> - SD and MMCA specification also allows to replace the password in a single step.
+This is not supported by the FileSystem library,

-\note
+>   since it is known that various devices have issues with the interpretation of this operation.
+Therefore, when changing the password,
-- SD and MMCA specification also allows to replace the password in a single step.
-This is not supported by the FileSystem library, since it is known that various devices have issues with the interpretation of this operation.
-Therefore, when changing the password, old one must be first cleared and then new password can be set.
+>   old one must be first cleared and then new password can be set.
-- Is is also recommended to unlock the device before resetting the password.
+> - Is is also recommended to unlock the device before resetting the password.

 To successfully \ref fmount "mount" locked memory card and gain read/write data access, password management information must be provided from the user application: